Did you know that 40% of business owners keep paying compliance costs for inactive companies because they don’t understand the closure process?

 Form STK-4 | Director’s affidavit |

-Financial Statement | |
+Financial Statement | Not older than 30 days |

 Special Resolution | Certified by directors |